 Tip: Alternatively, you can go directly to the desired subreddit, and show the top results.
-If you’re interested in a particular kind of posts, you can filter the results by flair (e. g. questions).
+If you’re interested in a particular kind of post, you can filter the results by flair (e. g. questions).

 Here’s an example from the r/homegym subreddit:

 Keyword surfer is a handy free extension for Chrome that adds the keyword suggestions directly to the Google search results page.